mediachain/mediachain/rfc/mediachain-rfc-2.md

 demands of client nodes as the system grows.

 There is however on potential scaling bottleneck that can lead the protocols to fail.
-This is the storage requirements for the blockchain and the journal index.
-Peer nodes need access to the index to verify transactions and the blockchain must be available for peers and clients joining the network.
+This is the storage requirements for the Journal: the blockchain of all Journal transactions and the Index mapping canonicals to chain heads.
+Peer nodes need access to the Index to verify transactions and the blockchain must be available for peers and clients joining the network.